agazmararian/agazmararian.github.io/ra_onboarding.md

 ✅ Review the readings linked above about reproducible data analysis

-✅ Set up Slack, Dropbox, Asana, Qualtrics, and GitHub (send me your user information so I can share the relevant projects)
+✅ Set up Slack, Dropbox, Qualtrics (if applicable), and GitHub (send me your user information so I can share the relevant projects)

-✅ Install R and RStudio (or update to the latest version)
+✅ Install R and RStudio (or an equivalent IDE)

 ✅ Sign Data Privacy Policy Agreement